winitzki/scall/tutorial/programming_dhall.md

 246
 ```

-Of course, one may still use the symbol `_` in Dhall code as a convention for unused variables.
+Of course, one might still use the symbol `_` in Dhall code as a convention for unused variables.
 However, the Dhall interpreter will not treat the variable `_` in any special way and will not verify that the variable `_` actually remains unused.

 ### Primitive types